nickcox/cd-extras/readme.md

 - _PathCompletions_: `[array] = @()`
   - Commands that participate in enhanced tab expansion for any type of path (files & directories).

-Either create a hashtable, `cde`, with one or more of these keys _before_ importing the `cd-extras` module:
+To configure _cd-extras_ create a hashtable, `cde`, with one or more of these keys _before_ importing
+it:

 ```sh
 $global:cde = @{